evernym/sgl/docs/tutorial.md

 #### Step 4: assign properties

-So far we've decided that grandparents and siblings have certain privileges, but who are the grandparents and siblings of a given orphan?
+So far we've decided that grandparents and siblings have certain privileges, but just who are the grandparents and siblings of a given orphan?
 In other words, what do we know about all the principals in the system?

-Here is where you answer that question.
+Now is when you answer that question.
 You can store your answers in any way you like: by issuing [verifiable credentials]( https://w3c.github.io/vc-data-model/), by adding custom properties in LDAP, by creating a database of people and their relationships, etc.

 However, in the next step, we have to call SGL APIs.
-These require that knowledge about principals be expressed in a standard format (an SGL Principal object).
+These require that knowledge about principals be expressed in a standard format (one or more SGL 'Principal' objects).
 Therefore, whatever storage mechanism you pick, you must be able to produce data like this:

 ```JSON
 [